-(B) Includes \$ 7.3 million of loan funding held in escrow.
+(B) Includes \$7.3 million of loan funding held in escrow.

-(C) Includes \$ 2.5 million of cost recovery interest collections applied as a reduction to loan amortized cost during the three months ended March 31, 2024.
+(C) Includes \$2.5 million of cost recovery interest collections applied as a reduction to loan amortized cost during the three months ended March 31, 2024 first quarter of 2024.